-While these two types of parks and how they work together are referenced within the FVRD's park plans, the distinction is not clearly defined.
+While these two types of parks and how they work together are referenced within the FVRD's parks plans, the distinction has not been clearly defined.
 This lack of clarity has created some confusion and disagreements for deciding the appropriate funding model to use for a new park or park amenity or for re-evaluating the status of others.